rails/rails/guides/source/action_view_overview.md

 #### div_for

-This is actually a convenient method which calls +content_tag_for+ internally with +:div+ as the tag name.
+This is actually a convenient method which calls `content_tag_for` internally with `:div` as the tag name.
 You can pass either an Active Record object or a collection of objects.
 For example:

 ```ruby
 <%= div_for(@post, :class => "frontpage") do %>